By Gordon Duff, Senior Editor

 Now it all is going to go a thousand miles per hour in the other direction and a generation of Americans will begin enjoying the type of health care only available in places like Bangladesh and Liberia.

 The best or worst thing about this, depending on how “conservative” you are, is that you can now look at people around you who voted based on concerns about the Bowling Green Massacre or the infamous Swedish Terror, and believed somehow that knowing they or their children would die an agonizing death because of their own actions wasn’t all that important.

 Perhaps we can all wait and find out once and for all if there really is a g-d, if you get my meaning.

-Posted by Gordon Duff, Senior Editor on February 20, 2017, With 2244 Reads Filed under Government & Politics.
+Posted by Gordon Duff, Senior Editor on February 20, 2017, With 2251 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.